 - If an independent contractor is able to establish through application to the Employment Authority or Court that in fact the real relationship with the University is one of employer/employee, he or she can then seek the normal protections afforded by employment law.
 (This may include redress for unjustified dismissal or claims for back payments in relation to an applicable collective agreement.)

 - Table 2 of this policy sets out the requirements of the University with respect to the treatment of taxation and other payments for independent contractors versus employees.

 - The University's Independent Contractor Agreement Template must be used as the basis for an independent contractor contract, unless agreed otherwise by the Director of Human Resource Management.

 - Specific advice about the use of the Independent Contractor Agreement Template is available from the Director of Human Resource Management.

-- The signed independent contractor contract must be held by the job manager, with a copy forwarded to the independent contractor.
-A further copy must be sent to the Chief Financial Officer for use in monitoring the University's financial commitments and to help forecast cash flow requirements.
+- providing a copy of the signed contract to the Chief Financial Officer for use in monitoring the University's financial commitments and to help forecast cash flow requirements

 Responsibility for monitoring compliance

 - The Director of Human Resource Management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.